Rudy1209/synantapi/README.md

 # synantapi
-education synonym antonym generation and nlp learning
+Educational synonym and antonym generation and natural lanuage processing.